 WRC-12

 At WRC-12 the issue of recognized access for AMS(R)S systems to the frequency bands 1 525–1 559 MHz and 1 626.5–1 660.5 MHz was debated.
-As a result of that debate, it was agreed that the process for ensuring the enforcement of the priority access given by footnote No. 5.357A should be strengthened in a manner that also increased transparency within the process.
+As a result of that debate, it was agreed that the process for ensuring the enforcement of the priority access given by No. 5.357A should be strengthened in a manner that also increased transparency within the process.

 ITU-R Resolution 222 was modified as follows: